Links and Resources

 Getting to Campus

-Service, which offers favorable rates to University of Dallas Students.
-For contact
+- Private Transportation: Franco Petrucci Limousine Service offers favorable rates to University of Dallas Students.

 - Directions to Campus

 The following are recommendations from staff and past Romers.
 Students who arrive

 in Rome before campus has opened as well as visitors during the semester will find

 the list helpful.

 Luggage Storage Location: Below ground in the Termini Wing, accessible from Forum Termini via the moving walkway,

 or from via Giolitti or from platform 24.
 Rates: 3.80 Euro for the first 5 hours and .60 Euro/hr for hours 6 through 12.
 0.20 Euro

 for each subsequent hour.
 These are per-bag charges.
 Hours: 6am to midnight.
 Phone: 39 06 47 82 55 43

 Luggage Storage Location: You can leave your luggage at the Aeroporti di Roma "Left Luggage" facility located